Full Stack Software Developer

 The instructional materials required for this course are included in enrollment and will be available online.

-Becoming a full stack developer means being well-versed in back- end processes such as working with databases like MongoDB and MySQL, using open-source server environments like Node.js, calling APIs, and other server-side functionalities.
-You should also be skilled in front- end languages and libraries, such as HTML, CSS, JavaScript, and its frameworks and libraries, including Angular and React.
+Becoming a full stack developer means being well-versed in back-end processes such as working with databases like PostgreSQL, Oracle, and MySQL, using server-side environments like Django, Oracle APEX, and PHP, calling APIs, and other server-side functionalities.
+You should also be skilled in front-end languages and libraries, such as HTML, CSS, JavaScript, and its frameworks and libraries, including React and Vue.js.

 Becoming a full stack developer does not require years of on-the-job experience before you apply.
 Some positions may require you to have a degree.
 Displaying your programming skills will be beneficial regardless of how you acquired them, as you need to prove to employers that you have the experience and know-how to take on the job.
-This can be done through thorough education or previous experience in a related development job.
-Some employers may also require that you have at least three years of experience with certain coding languages like HTML, CSS, and JavaScript and that you keep up with the latest advances.
+This can be done through thorough formal education, an online full stack software developer course, or previous experience in a related development job.
+Some employers may also require that you have at least three years of experience with certain coding languages like HTML, CSS, and JavaScript and keep up with the latest advances.

 Full stack developers often hold leadership roles, while software engineers may work under the supervision of full stack developers and use their expertise to develop specific project features.
 As a full stack developer, you may work as part of a team or as a freelancer or contractor.

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of web developers and digital designers is projected to grow 23% through 2031.
-This equates to about 21,800 job openings each year, on average.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of web developers and digital designers is projected to grow 16% through 2032.

 The BLS also reports that in 2021 alone, there were 197,100 jobs for web developers and digital designers.